Scroll to Top

 Please Note: The Prayer List is intended to uphold and encourage those who need healing prayers.
 If persons have been fully recovered and no longer need to be lifted up in this way, please let us know so that we can make room for others.
 This list will be updated every three months unless otherwise notified.
 If you need a loved one or friend to remain on the list, please call the parish office.
 Thank you!

-We pray for the repose of the souls of all the faithful departed, especially those whose death resulted from gun violence.
+We pray for the repose of the souls of President Jimmy Carter, Richard Gross, and all the faithful departed.
 May their souls rest in peace.

 We pray for all the frontline and essential workers in our parish, and around S.I. and the world.

-We pray for the hundreds of asylum seekers in New York City, and particularly on Staten Island and ask God's Holy Spirit to help us as citizens, civic organizations and religious institutions to respond with love and compassion.
+We pray for the hundreds of asylum seekers in New York City, particularly on Staten Island, and ask God's Holy Spirit to help us as citizens, civic organizations, and religious institutions to respond with love and compassion.

 We pray for comfort to the families and communities impacted by gun violence, and for the will and determination to enact appropriate gun control legislation and promote a culture of safety.